jumiverse/jumiverse.github.io/preview/02-01-2023-one-step-quote.md

 # Quotes of the day

-##  One small step can change your life - BENJAMIN P. HARDY
+##  One small step can change your life - Robert Maurer Ph.D.

 > **Myth #1: Change Is Hard**